Agreement between Kilnworx Climbing Centre CIC and its users, the Kilnworx Climbing Centre reserves the rights to change these terms at any time.

 - Supervised Climbing

 A supervising adult (aged eighteen and above) who is registered for unsupervised use of the facilities may supervise up to two novice climbers as long as they are prepared to take full responsibility for the safety of those users and have the appropriate permission to act in loco parentis for children under the age of sixteen years.
-Teaching belaying cannot be done in pairs, three climbers are required.
+Teaching belaying cannot be done in pairs, three climbers are required, unless a qualified instructor is present.

 Groups of three or more novice climbers must be supervised by an instructor holding the relevant Mountain Leader Training UK qualifications, awards, and insurance (minimum £5 million public liability) with a valid first aid certificate.
 The original copies should be presented, and photocopies will be held on file at the centre.
 Supervising instructors must agree to supervise directly and ensure that the dead end of the rope is held at all times.

-The maximum external instructor to novice climber ratios are:
+The maximum instructor to novice climber ratios are:

 Mountaineering Instructor Award and Certificate – 1:8